Come across social commerce and its sales-driven approaches.

 Platforms that provide social shopping features also come with convenient dashboards to track every interaction and sale.
 This provides valuable and easy-to-use data to analyze customer preferences, demographics, and interests.
 All of this can be used to optimize marketing strategy, brand positioning, and activity on every social media channel.

 People enjoy using social media and many of them are happy to discover that their favorite brand has an active Instagram account where they can actually shop for products they love.
-Social selling sets up the ground for new potential forms of engagement between brand and customers, from a photo of a recent purchase tagging a company to some viral tweet that hits the news feed.
+Social selling lays the groundwork for new potential forms of engagement between brand and customers, from a photo of a recent purchase tagging a company to some viral tweet that hits the news feed.

-Social media and instant messengers hold a potential of great value that is still being discovered by brands of all sizes and industries.
-The growth in popularity of social selling is likely to keep strong as social media platforms expand their functionality and such cutting-edge technologies as AR and AI-bots become more widespread.
+Social media and instant messengers hold significant potential value that is still being discovered by brands of all sizes and industries.
+The growth in popularity of social selling is likely to remain strong as social media platforms expand their functionality and such cutting-edge technologies as AR and AI-bots become more widespread.

 What is Conversational Marketing (Its Strategy, Benefits, and Examples)?